 Our board of directors has adopted a written Code of Business Conduct and Ethics in connection with this offering.
 The Code of Business Conduct and Ethics applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-A current copy of the code is posted on the investor relations section of our website, which is located at www.kymeratx.com.
+Following the effectiveness of the registration statement of which this prospectus is a part, a current copy of the code will be posted on the investor relations section of our website, which is located at www.kymeratx.com.
 If we make any substantive amendments to, or grant any waivers from, the code of business conduct and ethics for any officer or director, we will disclose the nature of such amendment or waiver on our website or in a Current Report on Form 8-K.